Rendich/LeafletNodejs/README.md

 # LeafletNodejs
 Simple Leaflet and Nodejs example.
-You can check this in this [demo link](http://leafletnodejs.herokuapp.com/).
+You can check this [Heroku demo](http://leafletnodejs.herokuapp.com/).